derivia/study-notes/notes/WEB.md

 * [x] [Wikipedia - Hypertext Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)

 ### The Internet

-Learn the basics of how the internet works.

 * [x] [MDN - How does the Internet work?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_does_the_Internet_work)
 * [x] [Youtube - How the Internet Works in 5 Minutes](https://www.youtube.com/watch?v=7_LPdttKXPc)